erudit/erudit-ps-documentation/docs/source/tagset/element-verse-group.rst

 | :ref:`element-verse-group`             | Zero or more times |
 +----------------------------------------+--------------------+

 This element is used to display poems, verses or music.
-The element :ref:`attrib` can also be inserted to identify the author, and :ref:`element-label` to identify the title of the poem, verse, etc.
+The element :ref:`element-attrib` can also be inserted to identify the author, and :ref:`element-label` to identify the title of the poem, verse, etc.

 Example: